adrian-bl/libfairydust/README.txt

 The REAL (h (hardware)) device for this virtual device is set to device 1

+`FDUST_ALLOCATE' also supports multiple GPUs: Setting it to "0 3 2"

+ Will map:
+  The REAL GPU0 to the VIRTUAL GPU0
+  The REAL GPU3 to the VIRTUAL GPU1
+  The REAL GPU2 to the VIRTUAL GPU2

+Setting FDUST_ALLOCATE="@" will cause libfairydust to return all found GPUs

 2.2 Using fairyd (cluster installation)
 --------------------------------------------------